coldreactor64/Rocket-Watcher/README.md

 # Rocket-Watcher
-A React Native app for tracking when Rocket Launches are
+A React Native app for tracking when Rocket Launches are.